 WesternU/CPM shall actively encourage students with either self-identified or discovered substance abuse issues to seek appropriate treatment in order to achieve physical and mental health and to complete the curriculum successfully.
-WesternU/CPM encourages all impaired students to seek help voluntarily, favors the earliest possible intervention, and will require enrollment in a monitoring program that meets the following criteria:
+WesternU/CPM encourages all impaired students to seek help voluntarily, favors the earliest possible intervention, and may require enrollment in a monitoring program and seeks to protect them from potential harm that may result from impairment of the student.
+Therefore, students who do not cooperate with appropriate treatment programs are subject to disciplinary actions up to and including dismissal.
+For additional information, please see the Drug-Free Workplace Policy in the University Catalog.